top of page

 My neighbor said I should use poison to take care of the chipmunk problem.
 What do you think?

 Poison has been used for hundreds of years to rid the world of rodents.
-It works, but there are ecological side effects and we strongly recommend against poisons because a sick/poisoned chipmunk can then be eaten by a hawk or an owl, a raccoon, possum, or even a house cat or your next door neighbor's dog.
+It works, but there are sadly several far-reaching ecological side effects and we strongly recommend against poisons for these reasons.
+A sick/poisoned chipmunk can then be eaten by a hawk or an owl, a raccoon, possum, or even a house cat or your next door neighbor's dog, if not your own!

 Additionally, if it's poison pellets it's very likely that birds will find this poison and ingest it as well, which will certainly end up killing them.
 Some of the many birds that we see eating from the ground include: